Jack Hanna

 The Grand Carousel

 One of the features at the Columbus Zoo & Aquarium is the Grand Carousel.
 This particular Grand Carousel was manufactured in 1914 by the William I. Mangels Company with wood horses carved by the Marcus Illions Company.
-It didn't start out at the Columbus Zoo, but was first located at the Olentangy Amusement Park just off North High Street in Clintonville.
-In 1938 the Olentangy Amusement Park closed and the carousel was then relocated to the Scioto Ranch Park which was also known as the Zoo Amusement Park and Wyandot Lake.
+This beautifully handcrafted carousel didn't start out at the Columbus Zoo, but was first located at the Olentangy Amusement Park just off North High Street in Clintonville.
+When the Olentangy Amusement Park closed in 1938 the carousel was relocated to what was then called the Scioto Ranch Park.
+Later it changed names and became the Zoo Amusement Park and Wyandot Lake.

 Grand Carousel

-In 2000, the restored carousel, with it's original 52 horses and 2 chariots, began operation again at it's current location in the park.
-There were almost 5000 Grand Carousels in operation at the beginning of the 20th Century.
-Today there are fewer than 200 remaining in operation.
+In 2000, the restored carousel with 52 horses and 2 chariots, began operation again inside the confines of the Columbus Zoo.
+At the beginning of the 20th Century there were almost 5000 Grand Carousels in operation.
+Today there are fewer than 200 still in operation.

 Wildlights at the Zoo